tlvince/tlvince.github.io/index.md

 # Tom Vincent

-I'm a senior full stack developer, currently contracting at [Hero](https://www.usehero.com/) in London.
-Next availability: 7th July 2020.
+I'm a senior full stack developer based in London.

 Read more [about]({% link about.md %}) me and feel free to [contact]({% link contact.md %}) me at any time.